Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Datasets

 We split \syntaic into train/val./test sets with a ratio of 80/10/10 dialogues, selecting val./test sets by randomly sampling from the final iteration of data collection.
-Table~\ref{tab:datasets_comparison} contains additional statistics comparing \aic and \syntaic.
+Table~\ref{tab:datasets_comparison} contains additional statistics of \aic and \syntaic.